 4. Secure the second crimp bead and eyeglass holder, as you did with the first.
 If there is extra wire or cord, tuck it through the beads.

-If you’re looking to purchase an accessory for your readers, check out our selection of affordable glasses chains, including the styles featured above (clockwise): the Baltimore Reading Glasses Chain, the Detroit Reading Glasses Chain, the Seattle Reading Glasses Chain, and the Martha Reading Glasses Chain.
+If you’re looking to purchase an accessory for your readers, check out our selection of affordable glasses chains, including the styles featured above: the Baltimore Reading Glasses Chain and the Martha Reading Glasses Chain.